 "HIV won't kill me, your indifference will."

-By @LucasFauno Photo: Marianella Pietraccone ONE - CAUSE OF DEATH I'm exhausted by society's need for me to be "the AIDS sufferer."
-My positive body is a calming factor for the most fascist right.
+By @LucasFauno Photo: Marianella Pietraccone ONE - CAUSE OF DEATH I am exhausted by society's need for me to be "the AIDS patient."
+My positive body is a comfort to the most fascist right wing.
 They revel in a Catholic guilt they know how to impose on us.
-If I'm the one carrying the cross, they can walk lightly.
+If I am the one who carries the cross, they can walk lightly…

 By @LucasFauno